 It’s amazing what you can accomplish when you put your heart and mind to it.
 That could well be the motto of the Eighth Grade year at Aspen Country Day School.
 Students often start the year with a leadership retreat right before school begins, then serve as role models for younger students on Middle School Outdoor Ed.
 They quickly move into preparing for the Humanities class trip to Washington, DC, and many participate in Sister Cities trips.
 Everyone is planning for high school, and in the fall and winter many take the SSAT (Secondary School Admissions Test) along with trips to visit boarding schools.
-Springtime brings the All-School Play; the Eighth Graders take center stage not only in performing, but also writing and designing the musical.
+Springtime brings the big play at the Wheeler Opera House; the Eighth Graders take center stage not only in performing, but also writing and designing the musical.
 Then there’s the landmark final Outdoor Ed trip in May, followed by a graduation where each Eighth Grader writes and delivers an original speech.
 It is a whirlwind year, full of confidence, resilience, and joy in learning.

 Working at full power, the Eighth Graders are on fire with their many responsibilities and intellectual adventures in this, their final year of the Country Day journey.
 They are writing thoughtful essays, mastering the quadratic equation, doing experiments in the science lab, and collaborating on group projects, left.